lumeland/lume/README.md

 deno run --unstable -A https://deno.land/x/lume/cli.js
 ```

-This command will compile your documents to HTML and saved into the output folder (defaults to `_site`).
+This command will compile your documents to HTML and save them into folder `_site`.

 ---